He Jiankui: Career

-He Jiankui's achievements were widely revered in Chinese media, including China Central Television which covered his research and described him as "the founding father of third-generation genome editing" during a program celebrating the 19th National Congress of the Chinese Communist Party.
-He took an unpaid leave from the university starting in February 2018, and began conducting the genome-editing clinical experiment.
+He took an unpaid leave from SUSTech starting in February 2018, and began conducting the genome-editing clinical experiment.
 On 26 November 2018, he announced the birth of gene-edited human babies, Lulu and Nana.
 Three days later, on 29 November 2018, Chinese authorities suspended all of his research activities, saying that his work was "extremely abominable in nature" and a violation of Chinese law.
 In December 2018, following public outcry regarding his work, He appeared to have gone missing.
-China's Southern University of Science and Technology denied the widespread rumors that he had been detained.
+SUSTech denied the widespread rumors that he had been detained.
+On 30 December 2019, the Shenzhen Nanshan District People's Court sentenced He Jiankui to three years in prison and a fine of three million yuan (about US$ in 2019).
+He Jiankui was released in April 2022 after serving the term.